Make Your Next Trip Extraordinary

 Call the airline’s customer-service office in a different country.

-Major airlines have overseas locations where staffers speak English—in the U.K., Germany, Australia, Hong Kong, and Singapore, for example—and they are typically just as able to help you as their U.S.-based counterparts, as long as their office is open (not all call centers are open 24 hours) and not dealing with a snowstorm.
+Major airlines have overseas locations where staffers speak English—in the U.K., Germany, Australia, Hong Kong, and Singapore, for example—and they are typically just as able to help you as their U.S.-based counterparts, as long as their office is open (not all call centers are open 24 hours) and not dealing with a local weather event.
 So if you need to speak with someone at, say, American Airlines, try calling one of their worldwide phone numbers.
 To keep the cost of the call down, use WhatsApp, Skype, or Google Voice.

 Let someone else wait on hold.